giodueck/punch-cpu/doc/assembler/notes.md

     - [ ] (in macro) `instruction macro_arglist`
     - [ ] (in macro) `ident macro_arglist`
     - [ ] `@endm`
+    - [ ] Const resolution in first pass, after they have been defined, even inside directives
 - [ ] Second pass
     - [ ] replace macros
 - [ ] Third pass